• C Programming Video Tutorials

-In C, while is one of the keywords with which we can form a loop in C. The while loop is one of the most often used types of loops in C. The other looping keywords in C are do – while and for.
+In C, while is one of the keywords with which we can form loops.
+The while loop is one of the most frequently used types of loops in C. The other looping keywords in C are for and do-while.

-The while loop is often called entry verified loop, whereas the do – while loop is an exit verified loop.
-The for loop on the other hand, is an automatic loop.
+The while loop is often called the entry verified loop, whereas the do-while loop is an exit verified loop.
+The for loop, on the other hand, is an automatic loop.

 The syntax of constructing a while loop is as follows −